At The Analysis Factor, we are on a mission to help researchers improve their statistical skills so they can do amazing research.

 If you’re really piling it on, there are repeated measures.

-So you may jump right up to Stage 3 or 4 and while you’re there trying to figure out odds ratios, you’re also struggling with getting the data set up correctly in your software (Stage 1) and figuring out the best way to build the model (Stage 2).
+So you may jump right up to Stage 3 or 4 and while you’re there trying to figure out odds ratios and maximum likelihood, you’re also struggling with getting the data set up correctly in your software (Stage 1) and figuring out the best way to build the model (Stage 2).

 The other reality we’re working with here is that unless data analysis is your full time job, you can go months or years in between projects.
 So even if you’ve gotten pretty skilled on one project, there’s a bit of forgetting going on before the next.